ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

 For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 10pm.
 We will not accept any submissions after that time, for any reason.

+Each student gets a free “slip day” for each programming assignment (PA) that allow an automatic 24-hour extension to submit the PA.
+You do not have to ask to use your slip day.
+Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use your slip day.
+There is no penalty for using this free slip day.

 <a id="p:open-closed"></a>
 <h3>Collaboration</h3>